plone/jenkins.plone.org/docs/source/vagrant.rst

 to run ``jenkins-job-builder`` on it, just run::

-  jenkins-job --conf jenkins.ini.in update jobs.yml
+  jenkins-jobs --conf jenkins.ini.in update jobs.yml

 *Enjoy!*